SohaT7/Bikeshire/README.md

 gcloud sql connect NAME_OF_INSTANCE --user=root --quiet

 Once the mysql> prompt appears, a new database called 'bike' is created.
 Within this databse, two empty tables named 'nyc1' and 'nyc2' are created.
 In the Cloud Console, the two CSV files 'start_stations' and 'end_stations' are then imported (from the Cloud Storage bucket) into the 'nyc1' and 'nyc2' tables, respectively.
 In the Cloud Shell session, we confirm the two tables have been filled now. 'nyc1' contains 919 rows and 'nyc2' contains 967 rows.
+The records were grouped by (GROUP BY) the station names, hence why there are only 919 starting stations and 967 end stations out of around 59 million records.

 ![nyc1_top3]()
 ![nyc1_rows]()